MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 #### Build the Protected Settings JSON string

-It'll be used by the Custom Script Extension to download the file or files from the storage account.
+This will be  used by the Custom Script Extension to download the file or files from the storage account.
 [Learn more about this command](https://docs.microsoft.com/cli/azure/storage/account/keys?view=azure-cli-latest#az-storage-account-keys-list)

 ```bat
 CALL az storage account keys list --account-name %STORAGENAME% --resource-group %RESOURCEGROUPNAME% --query [0].value --output tsv > storagekey.tmp